 - Maintain current neonatal resuscitation certification through the American Academy of Pediatrics (AAP) or an AAP approved course.
-All lessons must be completed. - Provide evidence of current education in fetal heart monitoring skills throughout your clinical practicum.
+All lessons must be completed. - Maintain current certification in fetal monitoring skills throughout your clinical practicum.
+Current certification is defined as completion of:¶ - AWHONN Introduction to Fetal Heart Monitoring Online Course¶ - AWHONN Fetal Heart Monitoring Simulation (FHMSIM) Course - Provide evidence of current education in fetal heart monitoring skills throughout your clinical practicum.
 Current education is defined in the CastleBranch To-Do List requirements. - Clinical site(s) must include hospital birth experience.
 Out of hospital birth experience in an approved home birth practice or a birth center is recommended (but not required).
-Note that one of the requirements for a birth center is accreditation by the Commission for the Accreditation of Birth Centers (CABC).
+Note that one of the requirements for a birth center is accreditation that they are accredited by the Commission for the Accreditation of Birth Centers (CABC) is also recommended (but not required).
 Your clinical plan needs to be approved by your RCF in coordination with the Clinical Director.